 Dependencies

-To use this parameter, set the parameter Number of inlets value 5.
+To use this parameter, set the Number of inlets parameters to the value of 5.

 #Height vector for inlets A, B, C, D, E and F —